10 Tips: Restoring vs. Rehabilitating Your Historic House

 As you'll find out, historic homeownership brings with it a unique set of questions, decisions, and goals.
 Let's address one of the most basic questions first: Should you restore or rehabilitate your house?

 Your decision will influence the house's finished character, the project cost, and the amount of time it takes.
 It will also impact how much of the work you take on yourself and how much you'll hand off to professionals.

-With this in mind, here are ten things to keep in mind to determine which approach will work best for you:
+With that said, here are 10 things to keep in mind when determining which approach will work best for you:

 1. Identify the factors that will shape your decision.
-Deciding whether to restore or rehabilitate your house, and to what extent, involves understanding its history, architecture, and present condition of its materials, finishes, and systems.
+Deciding whether to restore or rehabilitate your house, and to what extent, involves understanding its history; its architecture; and the present condition of its materials, finishes, and systems.
 You should also consider your household’s lifestyle and what personal needs the finished house must accommodate.
-More broadly, local historic district designations, local building codes, property insurance and other regulatory or financial considerations will impact the path you take.
+More broadly, local historic district designations, local building codes, property insurance, and other regulatory or financial considerations will impact the path you take.